aquanyc/AlgoSeekWinDriveRelease/README.md

 #### Run

-Run AlgoSeekDrive icon from Desktop, or from AlgoSeek folder in the Start Menu
+Run AlgoSeek Data Drive icon from Desktop, or from AlgoSeek folder in the Start Menu

 #### Notes: